 Hunger took on a different quality on the Diet.
 You eat, feel full for hours, stop thinking about food, and then-Whammo!
 You feel hollow, and you know it's time to refuel.
 Snacks are rarely necessary.

-As a result of eating less volume, you seldom feel bored by real, wholesome foods.
+As a result of eating less volume, you seldom feel bored or cloyed by real, wholesome foods.

 In fact, your taste buds wake up to a whole spectrum of tastes that were blunted by hi-test flavor ingredients.
-When you stop eating sugar, your battered taste buds revive, and even tomatoes, grilled peppers and onions, pumpkin, parsnips and unsweetened coconut taste satisfyingly sweet.
+When you stop eating sugar, your battered taste buds revive, and even tomatoes, grilled peppers and onions, parsnips and unsweetened coconut taste satisfyingly sweet.

-As a result of eliminating "quick-fix" foods like "healthy" chips, gluten-free baked goods, popcorn, and peanut butter, you open up room to experiment with more nutrient-dense carb alternatives like baked squash, turnips, and cauliflower.
+As a result of eliminating "quick-fix" foods like "healthy" dark chocolate, glutenfree baked goods, popcorn, and peanut butter, you open up room to experiment with more nutrient-dense carb alternatives like baked squash, turnips, and cauliflower.

 I was not deliberately trying to lose weight, but at the end of 30 days, I jumped on the scale and found myself 4 pounds lighter.
-After 2 1/2 years I've equilibrated with a weight loss around 10 pounds, resulting in a lot of pants alterations.
-Not sure how I ever fit into size 33 or even 34 slacks!